Flutterwave/PHP-v3/README.md

 print_r($result);
 ```

-## Create a Subaccount Sample implementation
+## Create a Sub-account Sample implementation

-The following implementation shows how to create a subaccount on the rave dashboard
+The following implementation shows how to create a sub-account on the rave dashboard
 Use the Playground Directory to view Responses and samples of use.

 ```php
 require("Flutterwave-Rave-PHP-SDK/library/Subaccount.php");

 use Flutterwave\Subaccount;

 $data = array(